 Safety tips for motorcyclists

-Though motorcyclists are more likely to be injured then other vehicle drivers, there are steps that can be taken to increase your own safety and decrease the risk of you being involved in an accident and injured in an accident.
+Though motorcyclists are more likely to be injured then other vehicle drivers, there are steps that can be taken to increase your own safety and decrease the risk of you being involved in an accident:

 - Make sure you are physically fit, riding a motorcycle is physically demanding

-- Take an advance riding course to improve your safety and confidence
+- Take an advanced riding course to improve your safety and confidence

 - Pay attention to road signs